steadybit/docs-public/integrate-with-steadybit/hubs/README.md

 So far, we only support hosting a private hub's database and connecting it to the platform.
 We do not yet support hosting a white-labeled hub UI.

 ### Hub Convention
-To host your own hub, you have to serve a JSON-based endpoint via HTTP that has a last modified unix timestamp (`lastChange`) and path references to templates and action documentations:
+To host your own hub, you have to serve a JSON-based endpoint via HTTP with a last modified unix timestamp (`lastChange`) and path references to templates (see below).
+The `template.json` files are the exported templates from your platform.

 ```
 {